 We do not intend to acquire securities issued by any investment company that exceed the limits imposed by the 1940 Act.
-Under these limits, except for registered money market funds, we generally cannot acquire more than 3% of the voting stock of any investment company, invest more than 5% of the value of our total assets in the securities of one investment company or invest more than 10% of the value of our total assets in the securities of investment company or invest more than 10% of the value of our total assets in the securities of investment company or invested in securities issued by investment companies ordinarily will subject our stockholders to additional expenses.
+Under these limits, except for registered money market funds, we generally cannot acquire more than 3% of the voting stock of any investment company, invest more than 5% of the value of our total assets in the securities of one investment company or invest more than 10% of the value of our total assets in the securities of investment companies in the aggregate.
+The portion of our portfolio invested in securities issued by investment companies ordinarily will subject our stockholders to additional expenses.
 Our investment portfolio is also subject to diversification requirements by virtue of our status as a RIC for U.S. federal income tax purposes.
 See "-Regulated Investment Company Classification" for more information.